RESEARCH IN OUR LAB

 Adsorption and Desorption of Polymers from Solid Surfaces

 Polymers and macromolecules are ubiquitous in aquatic environments.
 Adsorbed polymers on particle surfaces govern the behavior of these materials in aqueous suspensions.
 In the natural environment, particles are typically modified by adsorption of natural organic matter (NOM), which affects their fate and transport.
 In engineered processes, adsorption of polymers is commonly exploited to either enhance colloidal stability or to induce particle aggregation: for example, the addition of polyelectrolytes, metal salts, or both, is an established procedure to achieve promote flocculation and sedimentation in both wastewater and water treatment plants.
-Furthermore, attachment of macromolecules on membrane surface is the first step that eventually leads to fouling and biofouling and the related loss of process performance.
-Understanding the mechanisms of adsorption and desorption of macromolecules on/from solid surface is fundamental to be able to control these processes and to ensure the achievement of engineering goals in technologies that rely on such phenomena.
+Furthermore, attachment of macromolecules on the membrane surface is the first step that eventually leads to fouling and biofouling and the related loss of process performance.
+Understanding the mechanisms of adsorption and desorption of macromolecules on/from a solid surface is fundamental to be able to control these processes and to ensure the achievement of engineering goals in technologies that rely on such phenomena.